ECB's Bini Smaghi says bond-buy criticism misplaced

 Turning to the idea of common euro zone bonds, seen by some policymakers as one possible way to help resolve the debt crisis, Bini Smaghi said these could carry risks:

-"Without stringent constraints, the eurobonds risk favouring fiscal policies that, on average, are more expansionary, and a higher debt, whose cost is also shared among the more disciplined countries."
+"Without stringent constraints, the eurobonds risk favoring fiscal policies that, on average, are more expansionary, and a higher debt, whose cost is also shared among the more disciplined countries."

 The ECB Governing Council is divided on joint bonds, with Portugal's central bank governor and his Belgian peer saying they should be considered, while Weidmann has said their risks outweigh the potential benefits.